unlimitediw/CityDevelopmentPrediction/Report.md

 * The score of it is about 0.43 for 10-cross validation.
 And the score function is below:
 #
       score = abs(k[i] - yTest[i])/yTest[i])
+      # I finally decided to use yTest rather than max(yTest,hypo) because it can better fit my lost function.
+The hypo can be small but shouldn't be too large.
+If use max(yTest,hypo) the validation error for both svm and MLP will be about 0.3 and will not change.
 * Learning Curve with different C value:
 ![](https://github.com/unlimitediw/CitiesPrediction/blob/master/ReportImages/SVMLcurveCValue.png)
 * Learning Curve with different training data size (this curve is with seed = 3, I try many seeds, this is a bad one.
 However, at least it is a random choose point.
 The reason that 80% data validation error is larger than 60% one is that my dataset is too small (229 cities).
 There is a large flictuation for different random setting):